-With that said, it’s generally understood that intermediaries are better negotiators than principals in a transaction since intermediaries are less emotionally involved in a specific deal and therefore less likely to make mistakes when negotiating.
+With that said, it’s generally accepted that intermediaries are better negotiators than principals in a transaction since intermediaries are less emotionally involved in a specific deal and therefore less likely to make mistakes or act impulsively when negotiating.

 Understand Special Risks for Co-ops

 A seasoned buyer’s agent can help you navigate the complexity and uncertainty of co-op financial requirements and the board approval process.

 The attitude and approach of each co-op towards prospective buyers varies greatly, and in many cases the listing agent him or herself is not fully aware of how the building and board operate.